 If you’re considering a juice cleanse for health or weight loss, then there are some risks and benefits you need to know.
 This article shares some of the most important juice cleanse benefits including easily absorbed nutrition and enhanced weight loss.
-Learn everything you need to know before starting a juice cleanse.
+Learn about the potential risks and benefits of doing a juice cleanse.

 However, you don’t need to follow a specific program or buy a product to have an effective.
 While it can take some time and effort, you can create your own juice cleanse plan and juice your own veggies and fruits in the comfort of your own home.